fbpx

 Surf lessons are inexpensive and you can find anything from single lessons to weeklong surf camps.

-Near Arenal’s active volcano, hot springs are in abundance.
-Soaking in a blissfully warm pool (or a few!) should be on your Costa Rica itinerary.
+Being that the Arenal Volcano is an active volcano, hot springs are in abundance in the area.
+Soaking in a blissfully warm pool (or a few!) should definitely be on your Costa Rica itinerary.

-From luxuriously landscaped resorts with jaw-dropping hot pools (and a price tag to match!) to a naturally hot section in the nearby river that’s totally free to enter, there is a hot spring for every type of travelers (and every budget).
+From the luxuriously landscaped Tabacon Hot Springs resort with jaw-dropping hot pools (and a price tag to match!) to a naturally hot section in the nearby El Choyin River that’s totally free to enter, there is a hot spring for every type of traveler (and every budget).

 Check out our descriptions of the best hot springs in Arenal.

 Monteverde’s hanging bridges are something out of a dream.
-Located in the heart of a cloud forest, these suspension bridges weave their way through the vine-covered jungle.
+Located in the heart of Monteverde Cloud Forest, these suspension bridges weave their way through the vine-covered jungle.

 Insider Tip: Just be sure you’re prepared with a proper rain jacket as well as a dry bag to keep your valuables safe.